Online Versus Offline Rate in Streaming Codes for Variable-Size Messages: Conclusion

-\textit{High level converse}: The rates $R_t^{(1)}$ and $R_t^{(2)}$ of the above construction for \messageSizeSequences $1$ and $2$ respectively serve as a lower bound on the \offop for the two \messageSizeSequences.
-Next, we present mutually exclusive conditions on the number of symbols transmitted in the first $b$ channel packets to have rates at least $R_t^{(1)}$ or $R_t^{(2)}$ on \messageSizeSequences $1$ or $2$ respectively.
-All online coding schemes cannot differentiate between the two \messageSizeSequences prior to time slot $b$.
-Hence, the number of symbols sent in $X[0],\ldots,X[b-1]$ under any online scheme violates the condition for at least one \messageSizeSequence.
+\para{Proof of the converse result}: The rates $R_\len^{(1)}$ and $R_\len^{(2)}$ of the above construction (Equation~\ref{eq:ratesConverse3}) for \messageSizeSequences $1$ and $2$, respectively, serve as a lower bound on the \offop for the two \messageSizeSequences.
+Next, we present mutually exclusive conditions on the number of symbols transmitted in the first $b$ channel packets to have rates at least $R_\len^{(1)}$ or $R_\len^{(2)}$ on \messageSizeSequences $1$ or $2$, respectively.
+The online coding schemes cannot differentiate between the two \messageSizeSequences before the time slot $b$.
+Hence, the number of symbols sent in $X[0],\ldots,X[b-1]$ by any online scheme violates the condition for at least one \messageSizeSequence.